ariapahlavan/ariapahlavan.github.io/_posts/jobs/2016-05-25-Luminant-Power.md

 <p>
 My summer project at Luminant Power was to develop a technical specification for an electrical transformer.
-To do so, I broke down the project into three step: collaboration, research and development.
+To do so, I broke down the project into three steps: collaboration, research and development.
 </p>

 <br>